khairozzaman91/404-project-not-found/README.md

   - Reused the exposed undoPoint() method through forwardRef and useImperativeHandle.
   - riggered the undo action from the parent component using canvasRef.
   - Limited the undo operation to the active polygon, ensuring previously completed polygons remain unchanged

+## Problem:

+Zooming the annotation canvas caused the image to shift away from the center because scaling was applied directly to the stage.

+## Solution:

+Moved scaling logic to the canvas layer and adjusted positioning to keep the image centered during zoom operations.
+Added zoom in and zoom out controls for easier annotation.